-Mid year entry is available.
+- Mid year entry is available.
 However, students may have limited options available in Semester 2.
-Some courses may details. + Combined Law students who commence in July do not commence their law studies until the March semester.
-While students will usually be able to complete in the standard duration listed, there are limited options available in interview, questionnaire, STAT or other may apply).
-Refer to course information on the 'Find a Course' website at take longer to complete or require attendance at Summer School.
-Please refer to the relevant faculty for further
+Some courses may take longer to complete or require attendance at Summer School.
+Please refer to the relevant faculty for further details. - ⊦ Combined Law students who commence in July do not commence their law studies until the March semester.
+While students will usually be able to complete in the standard duration listed, there are limited options available in Semester 2 which may result in enrolment issues for some students. - A(6.2) +C Minimum USFP GPA for Music 6.2 and Visual Art 5.7\ and additional selection criteria (portfolio, audition, interview, questionnaire, STAT or other may apply).
+Refer to course information on the 'Find a Course' website at sydney.edu.au/courses for more details. - There are a limited number of places available in this course.
+It is possible that not all students will be offered a place or be able to accept an offer once course capacity is reached. - \\ Please refer to the University's Course Search or 'Find a Course' website, sydney.edu.au/courses/ for more information on progression requirements for double degrees.